-Although there is almost complete coverage in large towns and cities across Patagonia, cell phones are not recommended as a reliable form of communication inside National Parks and for treks as there is little to no signal in a lot of these places.
+There is almost complete coverage in large towns and cities across Patagonia, but when travelling between cities, cruising in the fjords or hiking in national parks there is little to no signal, and cell phones are not recommended as a reliable form of communication.
 There are a lot of black spots due to the general topography of the land, and even a gust of wind (which is not uncommon!) can cause problems with signal.

 Check with your phone provider before travelling to see how much it will cost you to use your phone abroad in order to avoid any nasty surprises!

 Preparing your gear for a trip to somewhere as remote and wild as Patagonia can be a bit of a task, especially when you'll be crossing borders between Argentina and Chile.
 We get lots of questions about kit lists, from the right sleeping bag to the best windproof jackets, but it's mostly about plug sockets and adaptors.

 A Chilean plug socket has two cylindrical prongs.
 The voltage is 220V.